flutter/website/src/development/tools/devtools/performance.md

 excessive use of the effects you disabled may be contributing to the jank you saw in your app.

+**Render Clip layers**
-- **Render Clip layers:** Disable this option to check whether excessive use of clipping is affecting performance.
+:  Disable this option  to check whether excessive use of clipping is affecting performance.
   If performance improves with this option disabled, try to reduce the use of clipping effects in your app.

+**Render Opacity layers**
-- **Render Opacity layers:** Disable this option to check whether excessive use of opacity effects are affecting performance.
+:  Disable this option to check whether excessive use of opacity effects are affecting performance.
    If performance improves with this option disabled, try to reduce the use of opacity effects in your app.

-- **Render Physical Shape Layers:** Disable this option to check whether excessive use of physical modeling effects are affecting performance, such as shadows or elevation.
+**Render Physical Shape Layers**
+:  Disable this option to check whether excessive use of physical modeling effects are affecting performance, such as shadows or elevation.
   If performance improves with this option disabled, try to reduce the use of physical modeling effects in your app.